 To kangaroo: (informal) (of a car) to move forward or to cause (a car) to move forward with short sudden jerks, as a result of improper use of the clutch.

 The word is used in an Australian phrase :

 ‘To have kangaroos in the (or one’s) top paddock’, which means (informal): to be mad or eccentric.

 The phonetic transcription for kangaroo is: |ˌkaŋgəˈruː|

 The kongouro from New Holland (or The Kangaroo) by George Stubbs.
-This painting would have offered Britons the first look at the animal called kangaroo.
+This painting would have offered Britons a first look at the animal called a kangaroo.
 The artist had to paint it relying only on verbal accounts, probably made by the botanist Joseph Banks.